Skip to main content

 Understanding testosterone’s role as a biological messenger is the first step in comprehending its connection to cardiovascular health.

-Proper levels of are essential for carrying oxygen to all tissues, including the heart muscle itself.
+Proper levels of red blood cells are essential for carrying oxygen to all tissues, including the heart muscle itself.
 It also has an effect on cholesterol metabolism, influencing the levels of lipids circulating in the bloodstream.
 By appreciating these discrete functions, we can begin to build a picture of testosterone as a key regulator of systemic health, where its actions on the vascular system are part of a much larger, interconnected biological narrative.

 The Blueprint of Hormonal Action